• Skip to primary navigation

 • FAQ

-• This salmon teriyaki noodle is one of the best ways to use up the ramen noodles and the vegetables left in the fridge.
+• This teriyaki salmon noodles is one of the best ways to use up the ramen noodles and the vegetables left in the fridge.

 • You can create a simple, healthy, quick dinner from scratch in 20 minutes.